liz-acosta/apitizing-burgers/tutorial/TUTORIAL.md

 To learn more about integrating Speakeasy with FastAPI -- such as adding security, additional responses to routes, and webhooks -- please refer to the documentation [here](https://www.speakeasyapi.dev/docs/api-frameworks/fastapi).

-## But That’s Just the Beginning …
+## But That’s Just the Beginning ...

 Speakeasy can not only create your SDKs, we can manage them too.
 With a Speakeasy managed SDK, you can focus your engineering resources on product development.
 Speakeasy helps you deliver value to your customers quickly by providing the SDKs that enable developers to seamlessly integrate your product.

 All you need is an OpenAPI spec.
 Let Speakeasy do the rest.

-To learn more about Speakeasy, check out our documentation [here](https://www.speakeasyapi.dev/docs).
+To learn more about Speakeasy, check out our documentation [here](https://www.speakeasyapi.dev/docs) or join our community [here](https://speakeasy-dev.slack.com/join/shared_invite/zt-1cwb3flxz-lS5SyZxAsF_3NOq5xc8Cjw#/shared-invite/email).
 To speak with someone on the team, get in touch with us [here](https://www.speakeasyapi.dev/contact).

+## ...
+And Even If You _Don't_ End Up Using Speakeasy

+We hope this tutorial helped deepen your understanding of FastAPI and OpenAPI and where SDKs can fit into a robust developer experience.

+Happy coding!